petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 ![Edit the look and feel of the custom header.](./creating-the-master-page-template/images/05.gif)

 ## Editing the Look and Feel of the Custom Footer

+1. (If the Background for the Footer doesn't show) Click the *Footer container*.
+On the right, select the *Styles* tab.
+Under Background, click Change Image/Select Image.
+In the Assets folder, select `footer-background.svg`.

 Start by organizing the top grid.
 First, add the logo to the footer: